 - rejection of Shiloh as the place that God would cause His name to dwell and His glory to manifest which included the abandonment of the Tent of Meeting (Psalms 78:60), and

 - the destruction of Shiloh.
 (Jeremiah 7:12,14;26:6)

 Do not be deceived.
 God will not be made a fool.
 For a person will reap what he sows, because the person who sows to his own flesh will reap corruption from the flesh, but the one who sows to the Spirit will reap eternal life from the Spirit.
 (Galatians 6:7–8 NET)

-For many years, I had long wondered how in good conscience, Hanna could turn over Samuel to be raised by Eli.
+For many years, I wondered how in good conscience, Hanna could turn over Samuel to be raised by Eli.
 Indeed, she would have done it out of obedience and faith in God, but how could any mother give her son to such a powerful yet evil family?

 The Tabernacle Women were there to raise him!
 These celibate women would have the joy of raising a son, and Samuel would have the blessing of many mothers, including his own periodically, to look after him!
 God is good!